Adrian Zmed: Features

 Following the huge success of John Travolta and Olivia Newton-John in the movie version of Grease, Paramount Pictures quickly secured the rights to a sequel.
 Zmed was chosen to play one of the lead roles in Grease 2, Johnny Nogerelli, the new leader of the T-Birds gang.
 His performance led to other movie roles, including The Final Terror (1983) and Bachelor Party (1984).
 He appears in the film The Craving Heart (2006).

 Return to theatre

 Zmed returned to stage work in the 1990s.
-In 1992, he appeared Off-Broadway in the musical version of Eating Raoul.
-He headlined the musical Children of Eden at the Paper Mill Playhouse.
-He starred in three shows on Broadway: Falsettos, Blood Brothers, and Grease.
+In 1990, he appeared as the title role in Jesus Christ Superstar at the Birmingham Theatre and as Seymour in Little Shop of Horrors at The Muny.
+He appeared as Nick Arnstein in the 1991 production of Funny Girl at the Long Beach Civic Light Opera.
+In 1992, he appeared Off-Broadway in the musical version of Eating Raoul as the title role.
+He headlined the musical Children of Eden at the Paper Mill Playhouse as Adam/Noah.
+He starred in three shows on Broadway: Falsettos (as Marvin), Blood Brothers (as the Narrator), and Grease (as Danny).
 He later appeared as Noah in the musical The Ark in New York City.
+Zmed played Billy Flynn in the 1999 US tour of Chicago.
 He played Nick in the short-lived play Surf the Musical at Planet Hollywood in Las Vegas in 2012.
+He returned to Grease as Teen Angel in regional productions in 2006 and 2013.
+From January to August 2017, he starred as Georges in a UK tour of La Cage aux Folles.